intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions.md

 ## Media types
 Request `Body` parameters and all response objects are sent and received in JSON.

-Clients should use `Accept` and `Content-Type` headers to preserve backward compatibility (in case a new media type or hypermedia scheme is introduced and designated as default).
+Clients should specify and consume `Accept` and `Content-Type` request and response headers to help maintain backward compatibility in their applications.
+This ensures that an expected response is received, even as new media types or hypermedia schemes are introduced and designated as default.

-These media types are supported:
+These media types are currently supported:

     application/json
     application/vnd.collection+json
+    text/html

 ## Headers
 This following example shows a sample HTTP request and response.